 The importance of a good score in the Interview has already been discussed earlier.
-And it must be noted that an individual personality keeps developing through his entire life.
+And it must be noted that an individual personality keeps developing throughout his entire life.
 However, as far as preparation for the Personality Test for UPSC is concerned, it is advisable to do the same in 3 stages.

 The following tips can help you cross all the three stages discussed above in order to prepare for the UPSC Interview:

 - Revise the notes that you had prepared for the Mains Exam: It would help you acquire the knowledge as required by the First Stage.
-However, do not forget to acquire the knowledge of the relevant details concerning your hobby, extracurricular activity in a nutshell – your entire background, be it your hometown, the university you have studied from etc., apart from a thorough knowledge of the Current Affairs, of course.
+However, do not forget to acquire the knowledge of the relevant details concerning your hobby, extracurricular activity in a nutshell – your entire background, be it your hometown, the university you have studied from, etc., apart from a thorough knowledge of the Current Affairs, of course.

 - Hone up your conversational skills: The conversational skills should be such that you appear neither submissive nor a haughty individual.
 Your conversational skills should present you as a confidently polite individual who knows how to present his point of view in a convincing and polite manner.

-- A well groomed personality: UPSC makes an assessment of the complete personality of the candidate in order to find if he can be a good administrator.
+- A well-groomed personality: UPSC makes an assessment of the complete personality of the candidate in order to find if he can be a good administrator.
 The candidate should try to keep himself aware of the current circumstances along with a thorough knowledge of the past background (if there is any) of the current events.
 Besides, the candidates should develop an analytical bent of the mind.
 And they should be completely unprejudiced.
 With these personality traits only, they can be allowed by UPSC to join the Indian Administrative Services.

 Facing the UPSC Interview Board

 The Interview Board usually comprises 5 members including a Chairperson seated at the center.
 Knock at the door and greet the Chairperson in a confident and polite manner.
 Nod at others pleasantly.
-Do not occupy a seat till you are asked to do so.
+Do not occupy a seat until you are asked to do so.

 Your body language should be positive.
-Maintain an eye contact with the Interview Board and listen attentively.
+Maintain eye contact with the Interview Board and listen attentively.
 Your appearance must be confident, and smartly decent.
-Be attentive, maintain an eye contact with the board persons, but it should be far from being a glare.
+Be attentive, maintain eye contact with the board persons, but it should be far from being a glare.